Guest post and photos by: Jody Halsted of Ireland Family Vacations

 Note: Prebooking is essential for this activity.

-2. Enter the Magical Land Below
+2. Enter a Magical Land Below

 Ireland is known for its stunning scenery.
 Amazing vistas, dramatic cliffs, glorious green landscapes.
 Few give thought to what lies below the ground.